asuhub/get-to-know-xo/README.md

 ### Code Challenge Client Directions
-To mimick the code challenge guidlines in order please follow these instructions in order:
+To mimick the code challenge guidelines in order please follow these instructions (in order):

 1. To make a GET request to /people: click on the __view all__ tab.